All Episodes

 The Fed is keeping interest rates low as one of their so-called weapons in trying to force an economic recovery.

-But the professed belief is that businesses are not borrowing money because of interest rates, and that banks are not lending money because of interest rates.
+The belief is, and this defies logic to me, but the professed belief is that businesses are not borrowing money because of interest rates and that banks are not lending money because of interest rates.

-So the Fed says if we keep interest rates low, it will inspire small businesses to go out and borrow.
+So the Fed says if we keep interest rates low, it will inspire small business to go out and borrow.

 What small businesses have been saying for two years is it has nothing to do with it.